Bensalem, PA DUI Attorney

-Being arrested for DUI in Bensalem can have serious consequences.
+A Bensalem PA DUI attorney with Steven E. Kellis understands that being arrested in Bensalem can have serious consequences.
 From a legal standpoint, getting charged with a DUI can make you vulnerable to hefty fines of up to $10,000, the loss of your driver’s license for up to one year, and even up to five years of jail time.

-But that’s not all; a DUI charge can also result in huge increases in your car insurance rates.
+But that’s not all; a DUI charge can also increase car insurance rates.
 It may even lead to losing your job if your employer finds out about it.

-With the stakes so high, the worst thing you can do is represent yourself in court or hire an attorney who doesn’t have the case-specific experience needed to successfully fight for you.
-A seasoned Bensalem, PA DUI lawyer can pursue a favorable result so that a DUI does not ruin your life.
+With the high stakes, the worst thing you can do is represent yourself in court or hire a Pennsylvania DUI attorney who doesn’t have the case-specific experience needed to fight for you successfully.

 The Law Offices of Steven E. Kellis can help.
-Mr. Kellis has more than 25 years of experience with DUI cases, and as a former prosecutor himself, he knows how the system works — and how prosecutors and police officers think.
+Mr. Kellis has more than 25 years of experience with DUI cases, and as a former prosecutor, he knows how the system works — and how prosecutors and police officers think.

 Armed with this knowledge and experience, Mr. Kellis is qualified to fight every aspect of a DUI case, including the results of field sobriety tests, blood tests, and breathalyzer tests that can be used as evidence against you.